ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the header field.
 If the cryptographic signature validates, then the DKIM Signing Domain is the DKIM-Authenticated Identifier.

-DMARC requires that Identifier Alignment is applied to the DKIM-Authenticated Identifier because a message can bear a valid signature from any domain, even one used by a bad actor.
-Therefore, a DKIM-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use of the Author Domain has been authorized by its Domain Owner.
+There is currently no generally accepted mechanism by which a Domain Owner may assert a list of third-party DKIM Signing Domains that are authorized to sign on behalf of a given Author Domain.
+Therefore, DMARC requires that Identifier Alignment is applied to the DKIM-Authenticated Identifier because a message can bear a valid signature from any domain, even one used by a bad actor.
+A DKIM-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use of the Author Domain has been authorized by its Domain Owner.

 A single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM-Authenticated Identifier aligns with